Martello Tower Database SITE UNDER CONSTRUCTION

 Eastbourne, East Sussex .
 TQ644012.
 Lost - Fate unknown.

 St Anthony's Hill, East Sussex.
 TQ628016.
-Located a mile inland north of the redoubt, the tower was a target for the military in 1860 and subsequently demolished.
+Located a mile inland west of Sovereign Harbour, the tower was a target for the military in 1860 and subsequently demolished.
 A housing estate on the site reflects the landscaping of the tower and is called The Circus.
+The house at the center sits on the circular site of the martello.
+Access to the lower levels of the original martello can apparently still be made via a manhole.
+See picture.

 Eastbourne, East Sussex.
 Lost - Fate unknown.